CromwellCMS/Cromwell/website/docs/overview/installation.md

 # Installation

-There are multiple ways of how to install and run Cromwell CMS
+There are multiple ways to install and run Cromwell CMS

 ## 1. Docker single container
-For most use-cases the recommended way is to to run the CMS insde a Docker container.
-Our image goes with already installed MariaDB and Nginx, so you only need to install Docker on your OS.
+For most use-cases the recommended way is to to run the CMS inside a Docker container.
+Our image goes with already installed MariaDB and Nginx, so you only need to install Docker.
 [You can install Docker on Windows, Linux or other supported platform](https://docs.docker.com/engine/install/)

 After installation run a single command in your terminal / command prompt to create and run a container:
 ```sh
 docker run -d -p 80:80 --name my-website cromwell-mariadb:latest
 ```
-Open http://127.0.0.1/ if you installed locally or your web-server IP adress in a web browser.
+Open http://127.0.0.1/ if you installed locally or your web-server IP address in a web browser.
 For the fist time system needs to run some configuration scripts, so it will be up and running under one minute.
 Open http://127.0.0.1/admin to see admin panel.

 Stop the container: